 The closed oral exam will be conducted in the following manner:

-2. If the Committee and the Examiners agree that the thesis is of sufficient qualify for presentation, the student will be invited back into the room to present the thesis.
+- If the Committee agrees that the thesis is of sufficient quality for presentation, the student will be invited back into the room to present the thesis.
 The presentation may be interrupted with questions.
-The chair of the committee should monitor the process so that the presentation and question session is complete in about 2 hours.
-To successfully pass the exam, students should demonstrate the ability to 1) present the data in a logical fashion, 2) analyze the data in critical manner, 3) take a broad view of the problem, 4) thoroughly understand technical aspects of his/her research.
-Following roughly 2 hours of presentation and questions/responses, the student will be asked to leave the room, and the Committee and the Examiners will evaluate the student’s performance in his/her absence.
+The chair of the committee should monitor the process so that the presentation and question session are complete in about 2 hours.
+To successfully pass the exam, students should demonstrate the ability to 1) present the data in a logical fashion, 2) analyze the data critically, 3) take a broad view of the problem, and 4) thoroughly understand the technical aspects of his/her research.
+Following approximately 2 hours of presentation and questions and responses, the student will be asked to leave the room, and the Committee will evaluate the student’s performance in their absence.

-3. The student will be evaluated based on the quality of the oral presentation, responses to questions, and general knowledge and ability to logically analyze problems.
-The student passes the Private Defense only if the all of the Committee members and examiners approve the thesis and Oral Exam.
-If any Thesis Advisory Committee member or Examiner fails to approve the thesis and/or Closed Oral Examination, the Advisory Committee and the Examiners will decide on an appropriate course of action without the student being present.
+- The student will be evaluated based on the quality of the oral presentation, responses to questions, and general knowledge and ability to logically analyze problems.
+The student passes the Private Defense only if all of the Committee members approve the thesis and Oral Exam.
+If any Thesis Advisory Committee member fails to approve the thesis and/or Closed Oral Examination, the Advisory Committee and the Examiners will decide on an appropriate course of action without the student being present.

-4. Once a decision has been made, the student will be admitted back into the room, and informed of the decision.
-If the student passes the exam, a Dissertation Tentative Approval Page will be signed by all Committee Members and Examiners.
+- Once a decision has been made, the student will be admitted back into the room, and informed of the decision.
 If the student does not pass the Private Defense, the student will be informed of all the necessary actions that need to be taken to achieve a pass status.
 Such information must be documented in writing to avoid any subsequent confusion and misunderstanding.
-The student may be given a pass grade only if all the assigned taskes are accomplished.
+The student may be given a pass grade only if all the assigned tasks are accomplished.
 Once the student passes the Private Defense, then the Public Defense may be scheduled.

 Public Thesis Defense/Oral Examination

-The Public Defense should be scheduled to take place at least two weeks after the event is announced by the Graduate School.
-For this reason the student must contact the graduate school to schedule the Public defense as soon as he/she passes the Private Defense to minimize delays.
-The Public Thesis Defense will be chaired by the Chair of the Advisory Committee.
-Faculty members that are required to attend the Public Defense include: all three members of the Advisory Committee, and at least two additional faculty members who can be either the Examiners or any other faculty member.
-Further, one member of the CB AoC executive committee should be present.
-The presentation will be of the format of a formal seminar, and is generally not interrupted during presentation although minor exceptions may be granted.
-After the seminar the student will answer any question from the audience.
-Immediately after the closing of the question/answer session, all attending faculty members will vote privately (without the student being present).
-If the majority of the attending faculty members including the Committee members the vote to accept (reject) the dissertation, the Advisory Committee will make the final decision pass (fail) the Oral Examination.
-If the decision is to pass the dissertation, all of the Advisory Committee members will sign the Report of the Final Examination, which should then be submitted to the Graduate School.
-A copy should be also submitted to the CB AoC Director for records.
+The Public Defense should be scheduled to take place at least two weeks after the Graduate School announces the event.
+For this reason, the student must contact the graduate school to schedule the Public defense as soon as he/she pass the Private Defense to minimize delays.
+The Chair of the Advisory Committee will chair the Public Thesis Defense.
+Faculty members who are required to attend the Public Defense include: at least three members of the Advisory Committee, and a member of the CB AoC executive committee should be present.
+The presentation will be in the format of a formal seminar, and is generally not interrupted during presentation, although minor exceptions may be granted.
+After the seminar, the student will answer any question from the audience.